-Cloud-based systems eliminate huge investments into IT infrastructure with pay-as-you-go features, helping to reduce timelines, enabling the hosting of clinical trial-related data in the cloud with secured systems which meet strict regulatory and compliance guidelines, making the transfer of real time data for analysis and track studies easy.
+Cloud-based systems eliminate huge investments into IT infrastructure with pay-as-you-go features.
+They help to reduce timelines, and enable the hosting of clinical trial-related data in the cloud with secured systems which meet strict regulatory and compliance guidelines.
+They also make the transfer of real time data for analysis and track studies easy.
 This has made a Clinical Trials Management System (CTMS) an imperative for every sponsor running clinical trials.
-A CTMS’ ability to capture information on the operational progress of clinical trials and provide reports on them is highly valued and considered absolutely necessary.
+A CTMS’ ability to capture information on the operational progress of clinical trials and to provide reports on them is highly valued and considered absolutely necessary.
 Even when the vendors increased the scope and functionality of a CTMS, they focused on improving the centralized clinical operations, fulfilling the wishes of individual sponsors, containing costs and ensuring technical feasibility.

 However, after acquiring a CTMS and establishing all the systems and procedures, large organizations are still facing challenges with deriving clinical operations insights from their portfolio of trials.
-The situation gets exacerbated when a company starts outsourcing its research to CROs (Contract Research Organizations) which means that the work is now being done by different teams at different locations; where each of the CROs caters to multiple clients.
-Pain points are many and extend from timeliness of enrolment to payments, site visits, CRO performance or study execution quality.
-This is because all CTMS systems do not provide capabilities to aggregate trial management data across the trials in an aggregated data repository, also known as Clinical Operations Data Repository.
+The situation gets exacerbated when a company starts outsourcing its research to CROs (Contract Research Organizations) which means that the clinical trials are now happening with different teams at different locations; where each of the CROs caters to multiple clients.
+Pain points caused by this situation are many and extend from timeliness of enrolment to payments, site visits, CRO performance or clinical study execution quality.
+This is because all CTMS systems do not provide capabilities to aggregate clinical trial management data across the clinical trials in an aggregated data repository, also known as Clinical Operations Data Repository.